-18 Communications and Announcements
+22 Communications and Announcements

 Email communications related to this course will be sent to your Exchange Email Account, which each University of Houston student receives (or whichever email address is linked to your student ID on ACCESS UH).
-Exchange email accounts can be accessed by logging into Office 365 with your Cougarnet credentials or through Acccess UH.
+Exchange email accounts can be accessed by logging into Office 365 with your Cougarnet credentials or through Access UH.
 They can also be configured on IOS and Android mobile devices.
 Additional assistance can be found at the Get Help page.
-Additional course communications will be announced on TEAMS during synchronous lectures and/or posted on the "Discussion Board."

-19 Late Registration
+23 Late Registration